prateek-data/Action_Item_Detection/README.md

 ## How to execute the project
 1. `pip install -r requirements.txt` to download package dependencies.
 2. Run `download_script.py` to download additional dependencies.
+3. Download Enron Dataset from https://www.kaggle.com/wcukierski/enron-email-dataset and place emails.csv in Datasets folder.
-3. Run `server.py` to launch Flask api.
+4. Run `server.py` to launch Flask api.
-4. Run `run_pipeline.py` to execute entire code pipeline.
+5. Run `run_pipeline.py` to execute entire code pipeline.

 ### Flask API
 The request object should be of the type application/json. <br/>